 Feedback from other members is strongly encouraged by the counselor mediating the group addiction therapy session.
 Although counselors are always present during drug rehab group therapy meetings, the discussion among clients flows naturally without interruption from the counselor, unless there’s an escalation of emotions requiring therapeutic mediation.

-Group addiction therapy programs at 12 Keys is a place where you can share your inner-most feelings without fear of judgment.
+Group addiction therapy programs at our facility is a place where you can share your inner-most feelings without fear of judgment.
 Our counselors are prepared to help you embrace both individual and group therapy, allowing for a full emotional recovery.

 How Effective Is Group Addiction Therapy For Substance Abuse?